 Abstract

-The concept that mechanical dispersion is driven by a variance in velocity, rather than by the concentration gradient in the classical Fickian model, is a widely accepted principle, but it is a concept for which a practical implementation is lacking and unproven.
-The groundwater community needs and eagerly awaits a theoretical development that provides support for this theory and that offers a reasonable and practical way to implement it.
+It is widely accepted hat dispersion of pollutants as process during their subsurface transport is essentially spatial velocity differences, rather than by the concentration gradients.
+The classical Fickian model, which assumes dispersion is driven by concentration gradients is still widely used (a few important references here), but that has been often proven insufficient to capture actual pollution plume spreading during subsurface groundwater driven transport (if possible one or two references here).
+The groundwater community has been wating for needs and eagerly awaits a theoretical framwork providing support for advection as the dominant driver (een theoretische ontwikkeling voor een theory kllinkt niet zo mooi: bijv.
+Has been waiting for a theory-based development which allows practical implementation and application) offering a reasonable and practical way to implement it while demonstrating its superior value in matchting model with reality as observed in numerous sites throughout the world.

-In the method of Advective Transport Phenomena (De Lange 2020), mechanical dispersion describes the spread of water particles generated by flow through heterogeneities at sub-model scale.
-Equations are presented for the growth with traveled distance of the characteristic length, called spread, and thickness, called wake, of a plume or cloud of water particles in groundwater.
-The values of these parameters are different for the plume front and the tail.
+In his introductory paper, “Advective Transport Phenomena”, De Lange (2020), describes mechanical dispersion as the spread of water particles generated by flow through heterogeneities at sub-model scale, thus making the ubiquitous above -microscale hetereogeneity of subsurface conductivity fields responsible for the observed phenomena.
+This papers presents (presents again?
+Dat had je toch al gedaan in voorgaande artikelen?) equations describing the growth of the spread of a plume or cloud of particles driven by groundwater flow as a function of traveled distance.
+The equations are founded on definitions of characteristic length (called spread), and characteristic thickness (called wake).
+Spread and wake are separately defined for the front and the tail of the plume and they have distinctly different values.

-A new parameter, the dispersive volume shift, is calculated from stochastic parameters describing the aquifer heterogeneity and the distance traveled in the time step and differs from the dispersivity parameter describing the solute distribution observed in the field.
-This new parameter may replace the dispersivity parameter in numerical modeling.
+A new parameter is introduce, called the dispersive volume shift, which is derived from stochastic parameters that describe the aquifer’s heterogeneity and the distance traveled (in the time step?).
+This parameters differs from the well-known dispersivity , which is used in Fickian models to describe the solute dispersion to match field observations.
+This dispersive volume shift should replace dispersivity as the main parameter in future numerical models.

-As a demonstration, two plumes moving shortly after the moment of injection are simulated as it may occur in a weakly and a strongly heterogeneous aquifer using input data reported from two sites of large field experiments.
+As a demonstration, two actual pollution plumes are simulated starting shortly after their release.
+One of them was in a weakly heterogeneous aquifer and the other a strongly heterogeneous aquifer.
+To simulate, reported data for these two famous large field experiments were used.

-Future implementation in a numerical model requires specification and robust testing of the optimum time step and cell-size to calculate the concentration from the dispersive mass-flux.
+Because the time step in this plume modeling is critical, future numerical implementations specification of the optimum time step and cell size to calculate the concentration from the dispersive mass-flux.
+Such specification requires robust testing?

+Het lijkt geen goede zaak als je van tevoren uitvoerig onderzoek moet doen naar de grootte van de tijdstap en de celgrootte van je model voordat je deze methode zinvol kan toepassen.
+Ik denk dat er vanuit de theorie altijd een of ander criterium moet kunnen worden afgeleid, zoals een Peclet getal, waar de de tijdstap en of de celgrootte baseert.
+Je kan die niet baseren op gissen en missen.
+Dat is geen wetenschap.

 Introduction

-“The concept that mechanical dispersion is driven by a variance in velocity, rather than by the concentration gradient in the classical Fickian model, is a widely accepted principle, but it is a concept for which a practical implementation is lacking and unproven.
-The groundwater community needs and eagerly awaits a theoretical development that provides support for this theory and that offers a reasonable and practical way to implement it.”
+“The idea that mechanical dispersion is essentially driven by a velocity variations, rather than by the concentration gradients as in the classical Fickian model, is a widely accepted.
+Yet, it is a concept for which a practical numerical implementation is still lacking and unproven.
+The groundwater community has been waiting for a theory-based development that supports this theory and offers a reasonable and practical way to implement it.”
 (Comment in a review of a previous version of the manuscript, Groundwater 2025).